-Preponderance of the Evidence: the standard of proof in sexual misconduct cases, which asks whether it is "more likely than not" that the sexual misconduct occurred.
+Preponderance of the Evidence: the standard of proof in sexual misconduct cases, which asks

 D. Potential Outcomes under the Procedures:

 1. Criminal Complaints: The complaint may result in criminal penalties, such as fine, community service, probation, jail sentence, registration as a sex offender with the NYS or federal databases.